-In addition, subject to your explicit consent, we sometimes send electronic communications about new product features or other news about Fexco Bureau.
+In addition, subject to your explicit consent, we sometimes send electronic communications about new product features or other news about Fexco Bureau, or associated services that we offer on behalf of partners.
 You can opt out of these electronic communications at any time by contacting us (see ‘How To Contact Us’) below or by clicking the unsubscribe link in the electronic communication.
 Opting out of direct marketing will not opt you out of essential communications that we need to send to you in respect of the administration of the Services.
 If you opt out of our electronic communications to you, we may not be able to fully provide the Service to you.

 - Protecting Customer Data.
 We work hard to keep the Services secure and to prevent abuse and fraud, and may contact you in this respect as necessary.